manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 <!-- example highlight JSON all field  -->

-To highlight all possible fields, pass an empty object as `highlight` propery.
+To highlight all possible fields, pass an empty object as the `highlight` property.

 <!-- intro -->
 ##### JSON: